 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The primary difference between a condensing furnace and a non-condensing furnace is that the former uses a secondary heat exchanger to gather any wasted heat from its exhaust gases, while the latter does not.
+The main difference between a condensing furnace and a non-condensing furnace is that the former uses a secondary heat exchanger to gather any wasted heat from its exhaust gases, while the latter does not.

-Why Condensing Furnaces Are More Expensive
+Why Condensing Furnaces Cost More

 Guide to Variable-Speed Furnaces

-Variable-Speed Furnaces: What They Are and How They Work
+Variable-Speed Furnaces: What Are They and How Do They Work?

-Most variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
-To allow a furnace to be classified as a condensing furnace, it must be 90 AFUE or higher.
+Most variable-speed furnaces are condensing furnaces, although a handful are available in non-condensing models with lower AFUE ratings.
+If a manufacturer wants a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

-Do Variable-Speed Furnaces Run All the Time?
+Do Variable-Speed Furnaces Run Nonstop?

 Guide to Two-Stage Furnaces